'Xi Jinping doesn't scare me': US Sen. Marsha Blackburn lands in Taiwan, vows not to be bullied by China - KTVZ

 By Brad Lendon, CNN

-United States Sen. Marsha Blackburn on Thursday became the latest member of Congress to visit Taiwan, saying, “I will not be bullied by Communist China into turning my back on the island.”
+United States Sen. Marsha Blackburn on Thursday became the latest member of Congress to visit Taiwan defying pressure from Beijing, saying, “I will not be bullied by Communist China into turning my back on the island.”

-Blackburn’s visit to the self-governing island follows by less than a month that of US House Speaker Nancy Pelosi, whose trip was cited by Beijing as the trigger for several days of large-scale military exercises in which China fired missiles over Taiwan and flew waves of warplanes into its air defense identification zone.
+The trip by Blackburn, a Tennessee Republican who sits on the Senate Armed Services Committee, follows a number of recent visits by US House Speaker Nancy Pelosi and other US officials.

-The US, through the Taiwan Relations Act, is legally obligated to provide Taipei with defensive weaponry, but it remains deliberately vague on whether it would defend the island in the event of a Chinese attack.
+“Taiwan is our strongest partner in the Indo-Pacific Region.
+Regular high-level visits to Taipei are long-standing US policy,” Blackburn said in a statement Thursday.

-Blackburn, a Tennessee Republican who sits on the Senate Armed Services Committee, called Taiwan “our strongest partner in the Indo-Pacific Region.”
+The visit by Pelosi, who earlier this month became the highest-ranking US official to touch down on the island in 25 years, was cited by Beijing as the trigger for several days of large-scale military exercises in which China fired missiles over Taiwan and flew waves of warplanes into its air defense identification zone.

-“I look forward to hearing directly from the nation’s leadership about their needs and how we can support freedom for the Taiwanese people,” she said
+The US has no formal diplomatic relations with Taiwan, but is bound by law to provide the island with defensive weapons and has remained intentionally ambiguous on whether it would intervene militarily in the event of a Chinese attack.

 China had no immediate comment on Blackburn’s visit, but has made plain its anger since Pelosi’s visit with both the military exercises and statements saying the actions of US politicians and government polices are threatening the status quo across the Taiwan Strait.